Peak Presence Reborn, Unveiling an Exquisite Brand Identity

 Why The Badge Had To Evolve

 When I launched Peak Presence, my color choices came from instinct, not formal theory.
 Blues and greens felt safe, gradients pleased the eye, and that was enough for a while.
 Then I dove into color psychology, harmony rules, and accessibility contrast ratios.
-I studied Josef Albers, built custom palettes in Photopea, and stress-tested every hue on real-world mockups.
+I studied Josef Albers, built custom palettes in Affinity Designer, and stress-tested every hue on real-world mockups.

 The deeper I went, the more I saw the gap between what I could create and the circular badge that sat on my site.
 It was clean, but it no longer showed the range of my skills.
 Because the badge was mine, it spoke for every project that followed.
 If it looked dated, clients would assume my work was dated too.
 A full redesign was the only move.
 I wanted a logo that proved my understanding of contrast, palette balance, and modern brand storytelling from the very first glance.